kwebio/kweb-docs/intro.rst

 * Efficient server-side rendering, DOM caching, and instruction preloading

-* Ridiculously lightweight, Kweb is less than 5,000 lines of code
+* Very lightweight, Kweb is less than 5,000 lines of code

 Relevant Links
 --------------